Urigo/graphql-modules/docs/introduction/dependency-injection.md

 ### `OnConnect hook`

 This hook is similar to `OnRequest` hook, but this is called on the initialization of WebSockets connection.
-It is exactly same with `OnConnect` hook that is passed to `subscriptions` in **Apollo Server**.
+It is exactly same with `OnConnect` hook that is passed to `subscriptions` in **[SubscriptionServer](https://github.com/apollographql/subscriptions-transport-ws)**.

 [You can learn more from Apollo docs.](https://www.apollographql.com/docs/graphql-subscriptions/authentication.html)